FranciszekPin/cozy-interpreter/README.md

 make clear
 ```

 In `/src` directory you should obtain `ci` program.
-To run interpreter just type:
+To run interpreter type:

 ```
 ./ci path_to_your_source_code_file.coz